CS171/Homework_instructions/week-02/lab/Lab.md

 These bonus activities are not required, but we recommend that you try them!

 1. **Beautify basics.html**

 	Play around with different CSS styles.
 Think of the design of webpages you like and try to recreate that look.
 Look at CSS files of pages you like.

 2. **Try other Bootstrap components**

-	Go back to the Bootstrap website and look at their [examples](https://getbootstrap.com/docs/4.5/examples/).
+	Go back to the Bootstrap website and look at their [examples](https://getbootstrap.com/docs/5.1/examples/).
 Include some other Bootstrap components in your ```basics.html``` file.

 	*Just copy and paste the respective boilerplate codes and play around with the styles.*

 -----

 #### Submission of lab

-You have now completed the activities of Week 2 Lab and should have a basic understanding of HTML, CSS, and how you can style your webpage based on CSS selectors and libraries like Bootstrap.
-This knowledge will enable you to complete Homework 2!
+You have now completed the activities of Lab 1 and should have a basic understanding of HTML, CSS, and how you can style your webpage based on CSS selectors and libraries like Bootstrap.
+This knowledge will enable you to complete Homework 1!

-If you are done early, please help others in your breakout room.
-If your entire room is done, feel free to get started on the homework.
+If you are done early, please help others around your table.
+If your entire table is done, feel free to get started on the homework.

-Please submit your completed Week 2 Lab together with your homework submission on Canvas.
+Please submit your completed lab 1 together with your homework submission on Canvas.

 *See you next week!*